ebzzry/ebzzry.github.io/emacs-hacks-2.md

 (add-hook 'find-file-hook 'my-linum-mode-hook)
 ```

-### Timestamps
+## Timestamps

 I frequently find the need to insert timestamps, especially when I'm
 editing my daily log file.
-Here are some snippets to help with it:
+Here are some snippets to help you with it:

 ```lisp
 (defun format-date (format)